bernhardangele/BU-adv-stats/Class2/Class2.md

 - $S_X$ is all the $x$'s (all the possible values of X, the support of X). i.e., $x \in S_X$.

-- Good example: number of coin tosses till H
+- Good example: number of coin tosses till you get Heads (H) for the first time

   - $X: \omega \rightarrow x$
 	- $\omega$: H, TH, TTH,$\dots$ (infinite)